-First identified as a project in the City’s Inspiring Spaces Plan, the Historic Ridgeview Walk (formerly referred to as Book Walk) will be a multiuse pathway providing pedestrian and bicycle connectivity from the City Walk in Downtown Hickory, through the Ridgeview community, to U.S. 70.
+First identified as a project in the City’s Inspiring Spaces Plan, the Historic Ridgeview Walk (formerly referred to as Book Walk) will be part of the larger Hickory Trail multiuse path system and bond program that seeks to increase quality of life for residents and spur economic revitalization by providing pedestrian and bicycle connectivity throughout the City.

 In October 2019, City Council approved and accepted an agreement for professional services with Kimley-Horn and Associates, Inc. for design services related to the Historic Ridgeview Walk project.

 The Historic Ridgeview Walk path will travel from the City Walk down South Center Street, west across City-owned property at the Historic Ridgeview Public Library, and south on 1st Street SW to the current Ridgeview Branch Library.
-The path will then go west on 7th Avenue SW past Ridgeview Recreation Center, before turning south and following 4th Street SW to U.S. 70 at the Walmart Neighborhood Market.
+The path will then go west on 7th Avenue SW past Ridgeview Recreation Center, before turning south and following 4th Street SW and 4th Street Drive SW to U.S. 70 at the Walmart Neighborhood Market.

-Historic Ridgeview Walk proposes to construct a 1.2-mile, 10-foot wide multiuse path for pedestrians and bicyclists of all ages and abilities, connecting residents to community amenities.
-Design plans for the Historic Ridgeview Walk will be largely consistent with City Walk aesthetics, with one main difference.
-The Historic Ridgeview Walk will be an asphalt path trimmed with concrete ribbons along the sides, whereas the City Walk will be constructed entirely of concrete.
+Historic Ridgeview Walk proposes to construct a 1.2-mile, 10-foot-wide multiuse path for pedestrians and bicyclists of all ages and abilities, connecting residents to community amenities.
+Design plans for the Historic Ridgeview Walk will be consistent with City Walk aesthetics.

 The project also plans to incorporate historical markers along the route to recognize and celebrate people and places of historical significance in Ridgeview, as identified by community stakeholders.
-The proposed design will also incorporate and complement The Untouchables monument project planned for construction at the corner of 7th Avenue SW and 3rd Street SW.
+The proposed design will also incorporate and complement The Untouchables monument at the corner of 7th Avenue SW and 3rd Street SW.